pack-it-forms/pack-it-forms/README.md

    correctly you need to have `MSVCR100.dll` installed.
 This may be missing from the computer.
-To determine if you need to install this DLL, open a Windows Command Prompt, change to the `C:\PacFORMS\exec` directory and run the command `pac-read.exe`.
-   If you get a traceback everything is fine.
+To determine if you need to install this DLL, open a Windows Command Prompt, change to the `C:\PacFORMS\exec` directory and run the command `pac-read.exe --pack-it-forms-version`.
+If a version number is printed everything is fine.
 If you get a pop-up window saying MSVCR100.dll is missing you need to install the 32-bit Microsoft Visual C++ Redistributable Package.
 Follow the instructions at the following URL to download and install the required package:
    `http://www.microsoft.com/en-gb/download/details.aspx?id=5555`.

 The PacFORMS installer is not aware of pack-it-forms, so these steps